streetturtle/awesome-wm-widgets/gerrit-widget/README.md

 # Gerrit widget

-This widget adds support for [Gerrit](https://www.gerritcodereview.com/).
-It shows number of currently assigned reviews to the user (by default)
+It shows number of currently assigned reviews in [Gerrit](https://www.gerritcodereview.com/) to the user (by default) :

  ![gerrit_widget](./gerrit_widget.png)

- when clicked it shows the reviews in a list, if item of a list is clicked, the review will be opened in the default browser:
+ when clicked it shows reviews in a list, if an item of a list is clicked, the review will be opened in the default browser:

  ![popup](./popup.png)